MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/upgrade-field-service.md

 ### Updated Universal FetchXML (UFX) queries

 Occasionally, Universal Resource Scheduling releases include updates to the Universal FetchXML (UFX) queries.
-UFX queries control how resources and requirements are fetched and loaded on the schedule board or in schedule assistant results.
+UFX queries control how the system fetches resources and requirements.

 It's possible to customize UFX queries based on your specific needs.
 If a UFX query has been edited, updates will import the latest UFX query, but **won't apply it automatically**.
 Add your customizations to the new UFX query and apply them manually from the [schedule board settings](schedule-board-tab-settings.md).
 Consider using GitHub for version control to understand the differences between the old XML file with your custom queries and the updated XML file.